Desvelad0/portfolio/content/posts/network_upgrade_pt2.md

 ![salvation](/network_upgrade/salvation.png)

-In addition to this, you have to configure the IP settings to reflect the fact that the switch will indeed reside in a management VLAN from UniFi devices > Switch > cog wheel > IP Settings at the time of writing:
+In addition to this, you have to configure the IP settings to reflect the fact that the switch will indeed reside in a management VLAN from UniFi devices > Switch > cog wheel > IP Settings at the time of writing and no, these are not my real settings:

 ![ipsettings](/network_upgrade/ipsettings.png)